ommore1523/Food-Delivery-Website/README.md

 # Food-Delivery-Website

-The website is created usign htmk and css  only
+The website is created usign html and css  only